Bartholinitis: causes, symptoms and treatment of the disease. Bartholinitis - treatment at home

 What happens

-Depending on the prescription of the process and the presence of exacerbations, the following forms of bartholinitis are distinguished:
+Depending on the duration of the process and the presence of exacerbations, the following forms of bartholinitis are distinguished:

-• acute - with a bright clinical picture;
+• acute – with a clear clinical picture;

-• subacute - when the symptoms are lubricated, complaints are moderate;
+• subacute – when the symptoms are blurred, the complaints are moderate;

 • chronic relapsing– in the presence of periodic exacerbations of bartholinitis.

-• canaliculitis - while the infectious process is limited to the excretory ducts;
+• canaliculitis - in this case, the infectious process is limited to the excretory ducts;

-• infiltration - the gland itself is affected, there is severe swelling, pain, but there is no clear limitation of the focus;
+• infiltration – the gland itself is affected, severe swelling and pain occur, but there is no clear limitation of the focus;

-• abscess - at the same time, “softening” inside dense tissues is palpated, this is a cavity with pus that is “looking for” a way out.
+• abscess - in this case, a “softening” inside dense tissues is palpated, this is a cavity with pus that is “looking” for a way out.

-Separately, a cyst of the Bartholin gland is isolated, which can also transform into an abscess and have a similar clinic if the contents of its cavity become infected.
-The cyst is formed after an episode of acute bartholinitis or as a result of constant relapses.
-The ducts of the gland overlap, the contents accumulate, but do not suppurate if there are no pathogenic microorganisms.
-A painless "ball" is formed in the area of the vestibule of the vagina.
+A separate Bartholin gland cyst is identified, which can also transform into an abscess and have a similar clinical picture if the contents of its cavity become infected.
+The cyst forms after an episode of acute bartholinitis or as a result of constant relapses.
+The ducts of the gland are blocked, the contents accumulate, but do not suppurate if there are no pathogenic microorganisms.
+A painless “ball” is formed in the area of the vaginal vestibule.

 Symptoms of bartholinitis in women